 As your elderly mother gets older, you’re naturally concerned about her physical and mental health.
 And of course, you want her to be happy.
 But what if it seems like your elderly mother is never happy?
-Loneliness and social isolation, depression, medication side effects, symptoms of disease, and other factors can contribute to your elderly mother’s mood.
+Loneliness and social isolation, depression, medication side effects, symptoms of disease, and other factors can contribute to your elderly mother’s mood (and possibly always wanting attention).
 Here’s what to look for and steps you can take to help your mom embrace all that life has to offer and experience true happiness once again.

 What’s Causing My Elderly Mother’s Unhappiness?